Healthy recopies

 Instructions

-1 Add oats, peanut butter and cranberries to a bowl.
+1 Add oats, peanut butter and

 2 Mix everything together.